rockettheme/docs/Docs/magento/basic/products.md

 #### Websites

 This tab is especially useful for Magento installs with multiple websites and/or stores.
-Here, you'll be able to assign your product to the site(s) you wish to have it sold in.
+Here, you will be able to assign your product to the site(s) you wish to have it sold in.

 #### Categories